definability/stereo-parallel/CONTRIBUTING.rst

 #.
 Discuss the change you wish to make by creating `new issue`_.
 #.
 Create new branch with name that satisfies the following
-    * The name consists of two parts separated by dash.
+    * The name consists of two parts separated by slash.
     * The first part of the name should contain name of label assigned to the task.
       If multiple labels were assigned,